 It is this suspense of how the game unfolds that brings players back to the table.
-A tabletop card game like rummy itself has variations such as gin rummy, Indian Rummy, 13-card rummy, and Oklahoma rummy, which encourages players to test their skills and experience moments in the game that are both exciting and memorable.
+A tabletop card game like rummy itself has variations such as gin rummy, Indian rummy, 13-card rummy, and Oklahoma rummy, which encourages players to test their skills and experience moments in the game that are both exciting and memorable.

-When was the last time you heard a millennial child say that games are their favourite gift?
+When was the last time you heard a millennial child say that games are their favorite gift?
 In this digital era of smartphones and tablets, social engagement and participation have radically changed.
-So much so that what used to be played after assembling at a friend’s house is now done at home, glued to one’s personal screen.
+So much so that what used to be played after assembling at a friend’s house is now done at home, glued to one’s screen.

 Thankfully, this notion is changing and tabletop games have begun to fill this void in interpersonal engagement.
 This is one of the most important reasons for their comeback.
 Gamers today crave the presence of other real individuals who share a common passion.
 Tabletop games offer the best of both worlds.

 Tabletop games have the power to bring a calming effect to an otherwise busy day.
-They lack the noise and the sense of urgency that is characteristic of video games; they require one to sit down, evaluate the game, make mistakes, devise counter tactics, cover-up and finally learn from their actions.
+They lack the noise and the sense of urgency that is characteristic of video games; they require one to sit down, evaluate the game, make mistakes, devise counter-tactics, cover-up, and finally learn from their actions.
 Since each round is unique, these games have a greater replay value compared to snazzy high-end video games.